 - (A) Vacancies and awards shall be posted on board vessels at the IBU Offices and at the AMHS Dispatch Office between the 1st and 5th of January, April, July and October.
 Listed vacancies shall include all jobs on all vessels not filled at the time of the posted vacancy list. - (B) Employees must meet all Minimum Qualifications for specific job classifications before submitting a Bid Preference Form, including submissions for downgrades, laterals, and transfers.
 Employees are responsible to review their qualification to ensure they meet the Minimum qualifications for specific positions prior to submitting a Bid Preference Form.
 Employees are responsible for maintaining current training certifications and position requirements on file with the AMHS Training Office.
 Employees shall be notified by the employer within thirty (30) days if their application is accepted. - (C) Vacancies shall be posted for a minimum of thirty (30) days, during which time employees must submit a Bid Preference Form for any open job that they meet the Minimum Qualifications for and wish to bid on.
-Employees shall list on the Bid Preference Form what jobs they are applying for and their order of preference (i.e. ships(s), crew(s), and change port(s)).
+Employees shall list on the Bid Preference Form what jobs they are applying for and their order of preference (i.e., ships(s), crew(s), and change port(s)).
 The job preference may be listed by PCN or name and vessel.
 Bid Preference Forms are not held over from one bid cycle to another; new forms must be submitted for each bid cycle. - (D) On the closing date of the bid advertisement period, all applications submitted on a Job Preference Form and not withdrawn by the employee in writing by the closing date shall be considered final.
 After the closing date, employees may not withdraw their application.
 Bids shall be awarded by the provisions set out in Rule 28.
-Employees shall be required to work their awarded bid job as listed in Rule 28.02(C) or go Relief. - (E) The General Manager will notify the Regional Director of all vacancies that will not be available for bidding.
+Employees shall be required to work their awarded bid job as listed in Rule 28.02(C) or go Relief.
+For the purpose of determining bid implementation dates, the first day that an employee works in the awarded bid class or in an upgraded class in the same department on a vessel in revenue service they will be considered as having implemented their bid. - (E) The General Manager will notify the Regional Director of all vacancies that will not be available for bidding.
 Administrative Award Dates (AADs) shall be determined by the Union.